nosoyeseoscar/codigofuentes/README.md

 # gerardojao.github.io
-## My Own Portfolio

 <h2> Hi!
 I'm Gerardo.</h2>

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m husband and Father who decided to be an Accounting public && Web Developer.
+- 👨‍👩‍👧‍👦 &nbsp; I’m husband and Father who decided to be an Accounting public && Web Developer.
 - ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.

 <h3>🛠 Web Developer FrontEnd</h3>